tjhowse/factory_boardgame_public/rules.md

 1. Player turns.
 A player can choose from the following two options:
     * Declare a shutdown:
         * Rebuild your factory.
 Remove all power tokens and start a 1 minute timer.
+Other players can have their turn during your shutdown.
 When the timer runs out you must accept your factory as-is.
     * Normal turn.
 Any number of the following:
         * Claim contracts.
         * Buy new factory pieces from the pool.